Parsing HL7 Repeating Groups with Regex: Escape-Aware Extraction for Production ETL

 r"""

-(?:^|~) # Start of string or repetition delimiter
+(?:^|~) # start of field, or a repetition delimiter

 """,